MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Enable-SPOCommSite.md

 # Enable-SPOCommSite

 ## SYNOPSIS
-Enables the modern comunication site experience at the classic root site of a tenant.
+Enables the modern communication site experience at the classic root site of a tenant.
 If you already have a modern communication site at the root, you do not need this cmdlet.

 ## SYNTAX